 The Association of California School Administrators was established in 1971.
 ACSA is the largest umbrella organization for school leaders in the nation, serving more than 14,000 school leaders.

-The mission of ACSA is to support California’s educational leaders; ensure all students have the essential skills and knowledge needed to excel; and champion public education.
 More than two dozen job-alike and issue-oriented councils and committees, a board of directors and a delegate assembly keep ACSA focused on school leadership and on education policy issues at the local, state and federal levels.

 Make the Most of Membership - Get Involved!

 You can play an important role in shaping ACSA's policies and programs at the state, region and charter levels.

 Opportunities for involvement at the state level include serving as an elected officer, a member of the Board of Directors, or a representative to the Delegate Assembly.
 ACSA members serve on statewide professional committees, task forces and advisory bodies.
 This cadre of committed volunteers is a vital professional network for ACSA members.

 State ACSA’s leaders can be located under ACSA Leadership.

 ACSA's 19 regions divide the state geographically and provide valuable opportunities for professional involvement with administrators in nearby school districts.
 The regional structure allows your voice to be heard on education issues.
 Each region elects regional officers who also serve as the region's voice at the statewide Delegate Assembly.
 In addition, regions elect a representative to ACSA's state Board of Directors.
 ACSA regions offer networking opportunities, professional development workshops and programs tailored to meet local needs.
 A portion of your dues (14 percent) is rebated to regions for these programs and activities.

 You can find more information on individual regions within our Regions section.